MoarTube/MoarTube-Node/README.md

 # MoarTube-Node
 A repository containing the node software for hosting videos on and off of the [MoarTube platform](http://www.moartube.com).
+The software makes managing video and live streams so easy you'll be amazed beyond belief.

 # Features
  - Cross platform support for Windows/macOS/Linux